interlay/interlay.github.io/docs/guides/faq.md

 ### Can I always get my BTC back?

-interBTC guarantees that you will either (1) get you BTC back whenever you want, or (2) you will be reimbursed in collateral at a beneficial rate (better than current market price).
+interBTC guarantees that you will either (1) get you BTC back whenever you want, or (2) you will be reimbursed in collateral at a beneficial rate (current spot rate plus penalty fee incurred by the failed Vault).

 ### Why is the price of interBTC different to BTC?